 About me

-I’m Emily, a qualified counsellor and play therapist.
 I appreciate that for many, finding the words to express the inner most feelings can be hard.
-To support with this, I aim to make the therapy fit the client, rather than the client fit the therapy through an integrative approach, bringing together different modalities.
-The modalities I mostly work with are person-centred, CBT and psychodynamic.
-I am also very passionate about the use of more creative tools in counselling such as sand trays, art and metaphor.
-I also incorporate elements of psychoeducation.
+To support with this I aim to make the therapy fit the you, rather than the you fit the therapy by using an integrative approach.
+This means I bring together different modalities.
+The modalities I mostly work with are person-centred, CBT and psychodynamic, as well as some creative tools which can be particularly useful when it can be hard to find the words.

 What to Expect